Attuned to Pianos

 We continue hosting Piano Collection tours for groups and individuals, pianists and students, and members of the music-loving public.
 Tours can be scheduled by appointment, for most days of the week, by phone (978) 827-6232 or by email at piano.fred@juno.com.
 A typical tour takes three hours, due to the number and variety of pianos to be encountered; musicians frequently stay longer to explore the instruments in more depth.

 One of the few positive offshoots of the pandemic is the newly expanded use of technology; all of our concerts are being recorded with video, and posted on our own YouTube channel, Music from the Frederick Collection.
-The high-fidelity audio, by our recording engineer, Christopher Greenleaf, is synchronized with his video footage, chosen from two camera angles by pianist/videographer, Daesik Cha, who also fills-in the titles of the works being played.
+The high-fidelity audio, by our recording engineer, Christopher Greenleaf, is synchronized with his video footage, chosen from two camera angles by pianist/videographer, Daesik Cha, who also supplies the titles of the works being played.
 The resulting videos, posted a few days after each concert, make the performances available at any time, and at no cost, to those:

 Concerts are held at the New Dawn Arts Center/Ashburnham Community Church, 84 Main Street (Route 12) at the corner of Chapel Street, Sundays at 3:00 PM.
 Admission is $15.00, students and children, free.